hantsy/jakartaee8-starter-boilerplate/docs/03run-openliberty-eclipse.md

-## Start and Stop OpenLiberty Server
+## Start and Stop Open Liberty Server

-To start OpenLiberty Server, right click the *LibertyServer* node in the *Servers* view, and click *Start*  in the context menu.
+To start Open Liberty Server, right click the *LibertyServer* node in the *Servers* view, and click *Start*  in the context menu.

-To stop OpenLiberty Server, right click the *LibertyServer* node in the *Servers* view, and click *Stop*  in the context menu.
+To stop Open Liberty Server, right click the *LibertyServer* node in the *Servers* view, and click *Stop*  in the context menu.

 ## Deploy and undeploy application